junxit/us-congress-bills-110/bill.md

 - **(a)** *In general* Subtitle D of title VIII of the Homeland Security Act of 2002 (6 U.S.C.
 391 et seq.) is amended by adding at the end the following new section:
   > ## § 836.
 Requirements for network service providers
   >
-  > - **(a)** *Compatibility determination*
-  >   - **(1)** *In general* Before entering into or renewing a covered contract, the Secretary, acting through the Chief Information Officer, must determine that the contractor has an internal information systems security policy that complies with the Department’s information security requirements for risk assessment, risk management, and risk mitigation, with primary regard to the implementation of best practices such as authentication, access control (including remote access), intrusion detection and prevention, data protection and integrity, and any other policies that the Secretary considers necessary to ensure the security of the Department’s information infrastructure.
+  > - **(a)** *Compatibility determination* Before entering into or renewing a covered contract, the Secretary, acting through the Chief Information Officer, must determine that the contractor has an internal information systems security policy that complies with the Department’s information security requirements for risk assessment, risk management, and risk mitigation, with primary regard to the implementation of best practices such as authentication, access control (including remote access), intrusion detection and prevention, data protection and integrity, and any other policies that the Secretary considers necessary to ensure the security of the Department’s information infrastructure.
-  >   - **(2)** *Limitation on public disclosures* The Chief Information Officer shall not disclose to the public any information provided for purposes of such determination, notwithstanding any other provision of Federal, State, or local law, including section 552 of title 5, United States Code.
   > - **(b)** *Contract requirements regarding security* The Secretary shall include in each covered contract provisions requiring the contractor to—
   >   - **(1)** implement and regularly update the internal information systems security policy required under subsection (a);
   >   - **(2)** maintain the capability to provide contracted services on a continuing and ongoing basis to the Department in the event of unplanned or disruptive event; and